Chapter 9. Getting started with FS-Cache

 9.4.
 Cache cull limits configuration

 cachefilesd daemon works by caching remote data from shared file systems to free space on the disk.
-This could potentially consume all available free space, which could be bad if the disk also housed the root partition.
+This could potentially consume all available free space, which could be bad if the disk also contains the root partition.
 To control this,

 Cache culling is done on the basis of the percentage of blocks and the percentage of files available in the underlying file system.
 There are settings in